Who can use this capability

 Create an offload workflow in Data Shuttle to do the following:

-- Display key Smartsheet information to users who aren’t in the Smartsheet ecosystem
+- Display key Smartsheet information to users who don't use Smartsheet.

-- Export complex data in a very simple structure for database ingests
+- Export complex data in a simple structure for database imports.

 - Export key PPM tracking use cases on a schedule for remediation and time-in-point against budgets in external systems